 Compound Meta Launches The first next-gen P2E game with Negative Tax and a Comprehensive Ecosystem

+Compound Meta, the first next-gen P2E game with Negative Tax and a Comprehensive Ecosystem has been launched

-Singapore, Singapore, Dec.
-28, 2022 (GLOBE NEWSWIRE) -- Compound Meta, the first next-gen P2E game with Negative Tax and a Comprehensive Ecosystem has been launched.
+/EIN News/ -- Singapore, Singapore , Dec.
+29, 2022 (GLOBE NEWSWIRE) -- Compound Meta, the first next-gen P2E game with Negative Tax and a Comprehensive Ecosystem has been launched.
 Compound Meta is making strong inroads into the crypto market as it is known as an impressive AAA P2E game, but not only that, COMA is the first holder-centered multiple product in 1 Metaverse including Compound interest, Negative tax, P2E Metaverse game, Coin Flip, Swap, Staking and Wallet on Binance Smart Chain.

 Especially, this is not an empty promise, most of these utilities have been built, the Beta Test versions are now available on the website: https://compoundmeta.app/